smartstore/extra-plugins/README.md

 ## License

-SmartStore.NET and all its plugins are released under the [GPLv3 license](http://www.gnu.org/licenses/gpl-3.0.txt).
+Smartstore and all its plugins are released under the [GPLv3 license](http://www.gnu.org/licenses/gpl-3.0.txt).